clij/clij2/reference_closingBox.md

-## binaryEdgeDetection
+## closingBox
 ![Image](images/mini_clijx_logo.png)

-Determines pixels/voxels which are on the surface of a binary objects and sets only them to 1 in the destination image.
-All other pixels are set to 0.
+Apply a binary closing to the input image by calling n dilations and n erosions subsequenntly.

 ### Usage in ImageJ macro
 ```
-Ext.CLIJx_binaryEdgeDetection(Image source, Image destination);
+Ext.CLIJx_closingBox(Image input, Image destination, Number number_of_dilations_and_erosions);
 ```